 When you wet your hair, the thick, central cortex soaks up the water and swells, causing a structural change in the cuticle.

-The hair cuticle is actually made up of flat, overlapping scales that are attached towards the root end of your hair and point towards the tip.
+The hair cuticle is actually made up of flat, overlapping scales that are attached toward the root end of your hair and point toward the tip.

 When the cortex of your hair absorbs water and swells up, these scales are pushed outward so they stick up.
 This makes wet hair much easier to damage, especially when brushing or styling.